 I shall therefore presume to observe, that the vascular connection and consent I wish to establish, to wit, that when there is an atony and constriction of the extreme cutaneous vessels, there exists also in the stomach a similar affection of similar parts, may be further ther illustrated by the very same arguments, which Dr. Cullen has made use of with the view of illustrating his own doctrine, which is briefly the following.
-He has supposed, that the atony of the cuticular extreme veffels is the cause of the febrile affections of the stomach, by inducing an atonic state of the muscular fibres of the stomach, from sympathy of parts.
-Now I do not suppose that fympathy is fo immediately concerned in this matter, but that the affection of external and internal extreme vessels chiefly depends (as I may more than once have already observed) on their balance with each other, and their mutual connection with the circulating fystem.
-Sob wan a statistical A of that which
+He has supposed, that the atony of the cuticular extreme veffels is the cause of the febrile affections of the stomach, by inducing an atonic state of the muscular fibres of the stomach, from fympathy of parts.
+Now I do not suppose that fympathy is fo immediately concerned in this matter, but that the affection of external and internal extreme veffels chiefly depends (as I may more than once have already observed) on their balance with each other, and their mutual connection with the circulating fystem.

-The arguments referred to, which support this connection and mutual affection of vessels, are the following, which are to be found in the XLIII paragraph of Dr. Cullen's First Lines on his practice.
+The arguments referred to, which support this connection and mutual affection of vessels, are the following, which are to be sound in the XLIII paragraph of Dr. Cullen's First Lines on his practice.